 an FAA-licensed Private Pilot and Airframe & Power Plant mechanic.

-Courtney C. Wiercioch is the Deputy Airport Director, Public Affairs for Orange County's John Wayne Airport, the 39th busiest commercial passenger airport and 30th busiest airport overall in the nation.
-As Deputy Airport Director, Public Affairs, Ms. Wiercioch oversees all aspects of JWA's Access and Noise Program, government relations, customer relations, communications and media.
+Eric R. Freed is the Deputy Airport Director, Public Affairs for Orange County's John Wayne Airport.
+In this position, Mr. Freed oversees all aspects of JWA's Access and Noise Program, government relations, customer relations, communications and media.

 Prior to his appointment as Deputy Airport Director in July 2016, Mr. Freed was the Manager of Access and Noise, where he was responsible for management and enforcement of policies related to aircraft access restrictions, and compliance with the County's noise ordinance and its landmark Federal Court Settlement Agreement between the County of Orange, the City of Newport Beach and two community groups.
 Mr. Freed managed the Access and Noise Office staff who are responsible for operation of the aircraft noise monitoring system, responding to noise complaints, and reporting and analyzing airline utilization trends for compliance with its legal and regulatory obligations.
 He has served in this position for more than 14 years.

 Mr. Freed served in a number of other capacities since joining the John Wayne Airport in 1988, including Executive Officer for the Airport Land Use Commission, Manager of Communications, Manager of Government Relations, and Budget Analyst.
 Before his service at the Airport, Mr. Freed was an Executive Assistant to former Orange County Supervisor Roger Stanton.

 Mr. Freed holds a Bachelor of Science degree from California Polytechnic State University, San Luis Obispo.